rydmike/flex_color_scheme/README.md

          // We pass the index of the active theme to the HomePage.
          schemeIndex: themeIndex,
          // Where we can select a new theme in a popup menu
-         // and get its index back.
+         // and get its index back and update state.
          onSchemeChanged: (int index) {
            setState(() { themeIndex = index; });
          },
-         // As FlexSchemeData needed for info on the home
+         // As FlexSchemeData is needed for info on the home
-         // page, we just pass the one from out list
+         // page, we just pass the used from out list
          // pointed to by our current themeIndex.
          flexSchemeData: myFlexSchemes[themeIndex],
        ),